magma-labs/solidus_slider/README.md

 ## Dynamic content management

-To add dynamic content, go to the spree admin section, under 'Configuration' and find the Spree Slider & Spree Slider Locations menu.
+To add dynamic content, go to the spree admin section, under 'Configuration' and find the Solidus Slider & Solidus Slider Locations menu.

 You can create new slides and new locations.
 Then to fetch & render the slider for a particular location you can do the following: